t0mmyt/seisglitch/Docs/source/overview.rst

 ^^^^^^^^^^^^^^^^

 This file – that you downloaded along with the ``seisglitch`` package – allows you to specify all needed options.
-Go ahead, open the config file and enter your settings – they should be straightforward.
+Go ahead, open the ``config.yml`` and enter your settings.
+They should be straightforward.